bast/contain-R/README.md

 - Maybe you need a different version of R than 4.3.0.
 I guess we should at some point have several containers for different versions?
-- It could be useful to let the user configure where `renv` itself should be located.
+- It could be good to let the user configure where `renv` itself should be located.
 Currently it is placed in the same folder where the container is run.